mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

     \EndFunction
     \end{algorithmic}

-where :ref:`AttrMinRankOriginal <attr-min-rank-original>` is a slightly modified version of the original attractor set computation :ref:`AttrMinRankGeneric <attr-min-rank-generic>`, which computes the `\alpha`-min attractor into set `A`, restricted to vertices in `U` with a rank of at least `j`:
+where :ref:`AttrMinRankOriginal <attr-min-rank-original>` is a slightly modified version of the original attractor set computation :ref:`AttrMinRankGeneric <attr-min-rank-generic>`, which computes the  `\alpha`-min attractor into set `U` restricted to vertices of rank at least `j`:

 .. _attr-min-rank-original: